Bitskwela/bitdev-dml-exercises/contracts/ch_08_cpp/le_05_understanding_control_flow/mat.md

 Tian's eyes widened.
 "That sounds amazing!
 I can't wait!"

 "For now, practice what you learned.
 Make sure you understand how conditions work because loops use them too.
 See you next time!"

 ---

+## Closing Story

+Tian spent the next hour building a complete grading system with if-else statements, then created an ATM menu using switch.
+"Kuya, this is incredible!
+My programs can finally think!"

+Kuya Miguel laughed.
+"Well, not exactly think - but they can make logical decisions based on conditions.
+That's the power of control flow."

+"I see why you said this is important," Tian said.
+"Without conditions, my calculator would divide by zero and crash.
+Without if-else, my grade calculator couldn't tell pass from fail.
+Without switch, my menu system would be a mess of if-else chains."

+"Exactly!
+You've mastered the art of decision-making in code.
+But there's one more crucial skill - what if you need to do something repeatedly?
+Like calculating grades for 50 students, or printing numbers from 1 to 100?"

+Tian's eyes widened.
+"Don't tell me I have to write the same code 50 times?"

+"Never!
+That's what loops are for - and that's our next lesson.
+Get ready to make your programs repeat actions efficiently!"

+Tian saved his work, already imagining the possibilities.

+---